system76/docs/_articles/restore.md

 System76 computers use a standard Ubuntu installation disc and the System76 Driver to fully restore the system to factory settings.

-#### Oryx 2 Touchpad
+#### Oryx Pro (oryp2) Touchpad

-On our second generation Oryx (oryp2), the Sytem76 driver is required for the touchpad.
+On our second generation Oryx Pro (oryp2), the Sytem76 driver is required for the touchpad.
 Please use the keyboard or an external mouse for the initial install steps and until the driver is installed.

 #### Recent Upgrade